Thomas Gold – Exclusive Interview With The German Top-Tier Maestro

 Thomas Gold: I think my sound has definitely evolved and this is definitely something I wanted.
 The fun thing is that at one point, you don’t actually know yet where you want your sound evolve into – or where it should go in a few year from that point on.
 Music as a whole is always changing!
 There is new genres popping up, sounds are coming and going and styles emerge and disappear.
 So the influence from the music itself is HUGE!
 And this is something I love about music – there is no standing still at all.
 So, if you like, you can change, evolve and develop your own sound forever and this makes it so challenging, cool and exciting!

 V7.
 Is there any artist, album or genre that inspired your sound or the way you approach music in general?

 Thomas Gold: There is many things which inspired me.
-I couldn’t name a certain artist or album, for me it’s more the allover vibe of what is going on the electronic music scene.
-I listen a lot to all kinds of genres and music and I also get a lot of inspiration from all kinds of other occasions – be it attending a festival and listening to music, hearing certain things while travelling or just any other situation.
+I couldn’t name a certain artist or album.
+For me it’s more the allover vibe of what is going on the electronic music scene.
+I listen a lot to all kinds of genres and music.
+At the same time, I also get a lot of inspiration from all kinds of other occasions.
+Be it attending a festival and listening to music, hearing certain things while travelling or just any other situation.

 V8.
 Is there someone in your life that was really supportive during your early days as a Dj and producer?

 Thomas Gold: Yes, when I started to enter the progressive house genre, I received a lot of support from the guys from the Swedish House Mafia – Axwell, Sebastian Ingrosso and Steve Angello.
-They played a lot of my stuff at that time, they invited me as support DJ to their big shows, and I also had releases on Axwell’s Axtone and Angello’s Size label.
-I was – and still am – very grateful for that.
+They played a lot of my stuff at that time!
+They invited me as support DJ to their big shows!
+I also had releases on Axwell’s Axtone and Angello’s Size label.
+I was -and still am- very grateful for that.